rdsea/HINC/scenarios/sensorsinseaport/README.md

 WARNING: Currently all artifacts can only be deployed in this way on our Google Cloud Platform account due to automated configurations.
 For access please contact the owners of this repository.
 To deploy all these services on your own deployment configuration, please read all the relevant documentation in this repository and the IoTCloudSamples repository.

-in the `deployment` folder you will find the docker-compose.yml file and relevant configuration mounts to deploy a basic instance of rsiHub which comprises of:
+in the `deployment` folder you will find the docker-compose.yml file and relevant configuration for deploying both management services (Global Management Service and Local Management Service) and resources in the resource slices.
+* Management Services:

-* Global Management Service
+  -Global Management Service
-* Local Management Service
+  - Local Management Service
+* Resource providers (our own providers or wrapped providers to real providers in the cloud)
-* Sensor Provider
+  - Sensor Provider
-* Analysis/Ingestion Provider + Adaptor
+  - Analysis/Ingestion Provider
+  - AMQP Provider (wrapped provider to Cloudamqp.com)
+  - MQTT Provider
+  - BigQuery Provider (wrapped provider to Google BigQuery)
+* Adaptors for controlling Resource providers
+  - Sensor Adaptor
+  - Ingestion Adaptor
-* AMQP Provider + Adaptor
+  - AMQP Adaptor
-* MQTT Provider + Adaptor
+  - MQTT Adaptor
-* BigQuery Provider + Adaptor
+  - BigQuery Adaptor

-simple in the target directory run `$ docker-compose up -d` to launch this rsiHub instace.
+simple in the target directory run `$ docker-compose up -d` to launch management services, providers and adaptors.
 Make sure to run on a relatively powerful machine due to the overhead of so many components